Coming to see us in a clinic visit soon? Here’s what to expect, along with helpful forms you may print and fill out in advance.

 - After arrival in the clinic on the second floor, please alert the desk staff that you have arrived!
 This is very important so that you are not left sitting in the waiting room or marked as a “no show” in the scheduling system.
 The desk staff will ask to confirm your health care number and current address.

 - After check-in, a medical office assistant will measure your weight and height using a specialized device called a stadiometer.
 This highly accurate tool will help us to carefully monitor your height over time, alerting us to any height loss that might indicate an underlying vertebral fracture.

 - Following height measurement, you will be escorted into a clinic room to await the physician.
 If you have not already filled out the osteoporosis risk and health questionnaire, you may be asked to do so while waiting.
-Please note, depending on your health history, this questionnaire may take some time to complete - we strongly recommend that you consider printing this form and filling it out at home then bringing it with you to clinic.
+Please note, depending on your health history, this questionnaire may take some time to complete - we strongly recommend that you consider printing DHOC_INFO_HH_FD_july_27.pdf and filling it out at home then bringing it with you to clinic.

 - Depending on your health complexity, your visit with the physician may take from 30 to 60 minutes.
 Please be aware that our clinic is affiliated with the University of Calgary and we often have medical students, residents and endocrinology specialty trainees learning with us in clinic.
 Therefore, you may first be asked to see one of these students.
 Rest assured that you will still see one of the Osteoporosis Physicians who will review all details with both you and the student and it is always the DHOC Physician who will make the final decisions about your care with you.
 We are the only teaching clinic for metabolic bone disease in Alberta and many patients enjoy meeting the students - you may be surprised at the very comprehensive evaluation you will get with these junior doctors!